Skip to main content

 2. Microsoft Teams Bot Client ID: Navigate to your Azure portal and click App registrations.
 Click the app for your Torq bot, and under the Overview page, copy the value for the Application (client) ID.

-3. Microsoft Teams Bot Client Secret: You must have copied this value to a safe location when creating the Bot.
-It was available in step 5f.
+3. Microsoft Teams Bot Client Secret: You would have copied this value to a safe location when creating the Bot in step 1f.

-4. Microsoft Teams App ID: Navigate to dev.teams.microsoft.com.
+4. Microsoft Teams App ID: Navigate to your Teams developer portal.
 In the app you created earlier, click Basic Information.
 Copy the value under App ID.

 5. Microsoft Tenant ID: Navigate to aad.portal.azure.com, and under your tenant, click App Registrations.
 Click the app for your Torq bot and copy the value for the Directory (tenant) ID.